SpocWiki/_public/schema.org/predicate/Relations/has/has_blog_posts.md

 - [ #has/_blog_post :: BlogPosting ] or
 - [ has_blog_post :: BlogPosting ]

-Indicates a post that is part of a &lt;a class="localLink" href="/Blog"&gt;Blog&lt;/a&gt;.
+Indicates a post that is part of a [[Blog]].
 Note that historically, what we term a "Blog" was once known as a "weblog", and that what we term a "BlogPosting" is now often colloquially referred to as a "blog".

 Relation describes that:
 [ #has_/domain  :: Blog ]